wkumari/draft-wkumari-opsawg-sdi/README.md

    confidentiality of the configuration.

-   This document extends existing vendor proprietary auto-install to provide confidentiality to initial configuration during bootstrapping of the device.
+   This document extends existing vendor proprietary auto-install to provide limited confidentiality to initial configuration during bootstrapping of the device.

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,